premAI-io/state-of-open-source-ai/index.md

 Copyleft
   A type of [open licence](open-licences) which insists that derivatives of the IP must have the same licence.
 Also called "protective" or "reciprocal" {cite}`wiki-copyleft`.

+Embedding
+  [Embedding](https://learn.microsoft.com/en-us/semantic-kernel/memories/embeddings) means encoding {term}`tokens <token>` into a numeric vector (i.e. array/list).
+This can be thought of as an intermediary between machine and human language, and thus helps {term}`LLMs <LLM>` understand human language.

 Fair Dealing
   A doctrine in UK & commonwealth law permitting use of {term}`IP` without prior permission under certain conditions (typically research, criticism, reporting, or satire) {cite}`wiki-fair-dealing`.
 See also {term}`fair use`.